WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 npx @wp-now/wp-now start
 ```

-At this point you should be able to insert the "Example Interactive" block into any post, and see how it behaves in the frontent when published.
+At this point you should be able to insert the "Example Interactive" block into any post, and see how it behaves in the frontend when published.

 ## Requirements of the Interactivity API